leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 To make sure your GPU is supported, see the `list of GCN generations <https://en.wikipedia.org/wiki/Graphics_Core_Next#Iterations>`__ with the GCN generation and supported graphics cards.

-AMD OpenCL GPU rendering is supported on Windows and Linux, but not on macOS.

 Supported Features and Limitations